dynamsoft-docs/document-normalizer-docs/programming/javascript/api-reference/interfaces/normalized-image-result-v1.0.10.md

 **Parameters**

 `name` : specifies the name of the `File` object in memory.
-If a `File` object with the same name exists, replace it.
-A file extension shall be used in the name to specify the file's format.
-All image formats are valid.
+If a `File` object with the same name exists, replace it. `.png` or `.jpg` must be used to specify the file's format in the name.

 `download`: specifies whether to download the file once it's created.
 If set to false or not specified, keep the file in memory.